resource-watch/slate/source/includes/api/_query.md

 You can download the result of a query using the `download` endpoint.
 You can either provide the dataset id in the URL or you can pass it as part of the SQL query (in the FROM clause).

 You can also specify which file type you want to download (JSON or CSV) - except for Google Earth Engine datasets (which only supports JSON).
-By default, the API will return a CSV file (JSON file for Google Earth Engine).
+By default, the API will return a CSV file (or a JSON file for Google Earth Engine).

 **Please not that not all dataset providers support downloading queries - the following providers support downloading query results:**